-Other reserves consist of fair value through other comprehensive income (2022: available-for-sale reserve), assets revaluation reserve and insurance finance reserves.
+Other reserves consist of fair value through other comprehensive income assets revaluation reserve and insurance finance reserves.

-The fair value through other comprehensive income (2022: available-for-sale reserve) of the Company represents the fair value gains or losses of the fair value through other comprehensive income financial assets, net of deferred tax, of the life non-participating and shareholder's funds.
+The fair value through other comprehensive income of the Company represents the fair value gains or losses of the fair value through other comprehensive income financial assets, net of deferred tax, of the life non-participating and shareholder's funds.